Sabrin-Hariri/Build-an-AI-Image-Generator-app-using-Imagen-on-Vertex-AI/README.md

 generate_image(
-    project_id='your-project-id',  # Replace with your project ID location='us-west1',  # Replace with your Google Cloud region prompt='Create an image of a cricket ground in the heart of Los Angeles', )
+    project_id='your-project-id',  # Replace with your project ID location='us-west1',  # Replace with your Google Cloud region prompt='Create a picture of the Eiffel Tower in Paris', )
 ```